+Drafting Technology

-Drafting Technology ASSOCIATE OF APPLIED SCIENCE DEGREE PROFESSIONAL UPGRADE
+ASSOCIATE OF APPLIED SCIENCE DEGREE PROFESSIONAL UPGRADE

 Professional drafters convert engineering sketches and designs into formal drawings for product manufacturing, building construction or facilities layout.
-The foundation of the Drafting Technology program is mechanical (manufacturing) drafting with exposure to each of the drafting fields, including architectural, structural, civil, industrial piping and sheet metal drafting.
+The foundation of the Drafting technology program is mechanical (manufacturing) drafting with exposure to each of the drafting fields, including architectural, structural, civil, industrial piping and sheet metal drafting.
 Students may enter the program any term.
-Coursework covers the basics of 2D, 3D, modeling, animation, customization and programming.
-Individual instruction stresses industrial standards and techniques; and building applicable skills, work habits and logic.
+Coursework covers the basics of 2D and 3D modeling, customization, and programming.
+Instruction stresses developing good work habits and logical problem solving that applies industrial standards and techniques.

-Some courses are offered in a distance learning format and require that you have your own computer and a current version of AutoCAD.
+Some courses are offered in distance learning formats that require that you have your own computer and a current version of AutoCAD.